1946 Bethune–Cookman Wildcats football team

 The 1946 Bethune–Cookman Wildcats football team was an American football team that represented Bethune Cookman College as a member of the Southeastern Athletic Conference (SEAC) during the 1946 college football season.
-In their first season under head coach Bunky Matthews, the team compiled an 8–1–1 record, held opponent to an average of 4.5 points per game, and outscored all opponents by a total of 283 to 45.
+In their first season under head coach Bunky Matthews, the team compiled an overall record of 7–1–1 with a mark of 3–1–1 in conference play, trying for second place in the SEAC.
+Bethune–Cookman played home games at Volusia Field in Daytona Beach, Florida.

 The Dickinson System rated Bethune-Cookman in a tie for No. 12 among the black college football teams for 1946.

-The team played its home games in Daytona Beach, Florida.